 Arranging Travel Insurance

 What also accelerates, seemingly at a faster rate sometimes, is the cost of travel insurance.
-And while we agree with the mantra, "if you can't afford travel insurance you can't afford travel", it will almost always be a grudge purchase.
+And while we agree with the mantra, "if you can't afford travel insurance you can't afford travel", it is almost always a grudge purchase.
 What can't be denied, however, is that insurance is all about risk, and as we age the risk that we will need hospital or medical care increases progressively.
 This not about individuals, you may personally have the constitution of a 30-year-old, it is about the law of averages.

 So, the expectation is that we will generally pay higher travel insurance costs as we age, and that is borne out by increasing premiums charged by travel insurance.
 The chart below provides an example of how travel insurance costs increase with age, particularly in this case as travellers move into their 70's and 80's.
 Making "apples for apples" comparisons with travel insurance is notoriously difficult, but the chart also illustrates that there can be is considerable differences between the premiums charged by 3 different, major insurers for a 2 week Mediterranean cruise in 2016.